AntonioCarta/hpc2019_experiments/README.md

 - creation of a slurm submission script
 - scheduling of parallel jobs on the cluster with slurm

 # Creation of a Charliecloud Container
 To create a container to run you python scripts, you must export your python environment.
-This will allow to easily install all the dependencies inside a container.
+This will allow to easily install your dependencies inside the container.
 You can use the command:

 ```
     conda list -e > requirements.txt